The ultimate 3-week India itinerary: Exploring the best of India

 MATTANCHERRY PALACE

-Mattancherry palace differs greatly from those in the north of India, by has it’s own charm.
+Mattancherry palace differs greatly from those in the north of India, by having its own charm.
 Built in 1555 as a token of appreciation from to Portuguese to the Raja of Kochi, the Dutch carried out renovations and extensions in 1663.

-As a result, it’s a mist-mash of architectural styles but still maintains a number of important murals and paintings.
+As a result, it’s a mish-mash of architectural styles but still maintains several important murals and paintings.

 KERALA BACKWATERS